blaylockbk/SynopticPy/README.md

 ---

 ## 🐍 Conda Environment
-I have provided an `environment.yml` file that lists the minimum packages required (plus some extras that might be useful if you are working with weather data).
+I have provided an `environment.yml` file that lists the minimum packages required (plus some extras that might be useful if you are working with weather data that might be useful in this environment).

 If you have Anaconda installed, create this environment with